AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### Labels and Tooltips

 Let's transform our labels and tooltips.
-We'll put additional information about sizes and square feet of the rooms into the data set and use standard {api:anychart.charts.Map#label}label(){api} and {api:anychart.charts.Map#tooltip}tooltip(){api} methods to set them.
+Put the additional information about sizes and square feet of the rooms into the data set and use standard {api:anychart.charts.Map#label}label(){api} and {api:anychart.charts.Map#tooltip}tooltip(){api} methods to set them.

 ```
 // data set